ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 - socket adapter
 - padlock
-- minishampoo
+- mini shampoo

 ### 5. Take some food with you
 -------
 <img src="/images/chips.jpg" style="width: 150px; float:left; margin: 0px 5px 10px 0px">
-I walked so much and so fast that often I remembered to have lunch (or simply I became hungry) in the wrong time and in the wrong place (As 6 in the morning or 10pm) with consequent run to the nearest fastfood or market.
+I walked so much and so fast that often I remembered to have lunch (or simply I became hungry) in the wrong time and in the wrong place (As 6 in the morning or 10 pm) with consequent run to the nearest fast food or market.

 So...
-Keep something to eat in your rushack!
-Two apple and some coockies will permit you to survive while exploring cities and to do a proper meal in the best and traditional places.
+Keep something to eat in your backpack!
+Two apple and some cookies will permit you to survive while exploring cities and to do a proper meal in the best and traditional places.

 ### 6. Buses, trains and especially ferries are far better than airplanes